tbroyer/blog.ltgt.net/_posts/2013-05-06-in-quest-of-the-ultimate-build-tool.md

 [Contrary to many _modern_ build tools]: https://plus.google.com/114156500057804356924/posts/Muoq6gy3cCM

-<blockquote class="twitter-tweet" align="center"><p>Solving an actual Hard Problem™ for Dart's build system. <a href="http://t.co/HaUcrx1ajB" title="http://news.dartlang.org/2013/04/pubs-new-constraint-solver.html">news.dartlang.org/2013/04/pubs-n…</a> Don't tell Facebook that this is what real build systems do.</p>&mdash; Jake Wharton (@JakeWharton) <a href="https://twitter.com/JakeWharton/status/325342363427954689">April 19, 2013</a></blockquote>
+<blockquote class="twitter-tweet" data-align="center"><p>Solving an actual Hard Problem™ for Dart's build system. <a href="http://t.co/HaUcrx1ajB" title="http://news.dartlang.org/2013/04/pubs-new-constraint-solver.html">news.dartlang.org/2013/04/pubs-n…</a> Don't tell Facebook that this is what real build systems do.</p>&mdash; Jake Wharton (@JakeWharton) <a href="https://twitter.com/JakeWharton/status/325342363427954689">April 19, 2013</a></blockquote>

 If you want managed dependencies, you'll have to use [Ivy] or build a small tool around Ivy or [Aether] that could download artifacts and generate the appropriate `BUCK` file.